tolauwae/phd-thesis/src/foundations/foundations.typ

 The solution here is rather intuitive---we consider the point where a program is updated by the debugger, as the start of a new debugger session.
 We explore this idea in the following section, where we redefine debugger soundness and completeness for intercession debuggers.

-=== Updating correctness criteria for intercession debuggers
+=== Updating the correctness criteria for intercession debuggers

 Informally, the correctness of debuggers depends on their faithful observation of a program's behaviour.
 Intercession debuggers are a common type of debugger that shows this criteria is far from trivial.